lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 RXFIFO (see details below) at appropriate size boundaries.
 This data is handshake-received on the core clock side, gathered into byte or word quantity, and written into the RX circular buffer of the dual-port SRAM.
-On each write, the RXF write pointer(!!RXF_PTR.wptr) is incremented by hardware, wrapping at the size of the circular buffer.
+On each write, the RXF write pointer (!!RXF_PTR.wptr) is incremented by hardware, wrapping at the size of the circular buffer.
 Software can watch (via polling or interrupts) the incrementing of this write pointer to determine how much valid data has been received, and determine when and what data to act upon.
-Once it has acted upon data, the software should update the RXF read pointer to indicate the space in the SRAM is available for future writes by the hardware.
+Once it has acted upon data, the software should update the RXF read pointer to indicate that space in the SRAM is available for future writes by the hardware.
 If incrementing the write pointer would result in it becoming equal to the read pointer then the RXF is full and any subsequently received data will be discarded.
-Thus in normal operation the RXF write pointer is updated automatically by hardware and the RXF read pointer is managed by software.
+Thus in normal operation, the RXF write pointer is updated automatically by hardware and the RXF read pointer is managed by software.
 As an optimization the hardware will normally only write to the 32-bit wide SRAM when an entire word can be written.
 Since the end of the received data may not be aligned, there is a timer that